双指针技巧秒杀七道链表题目

 reach the intersecting node c1

-Therefore, we can make p1
+So, we can let p1

-traverse the entire list A
+traverse through list A

 and then start traversing list B

-, and make p2
+, while p2

-and then start traversing list A
+and then starts traversing list A

 By doing this, p1